rupali-codes/LinksHub/SECURITY.md

 ## Scope

-The security policy covers the codebase and documentation of the open-source project, as well as the external links to websites for courses.
+The security policy covers the codebase and documentation of the open source project, as well as the external links to websites for courses.

 ## Vulnerability Disclosure Process